HabanaAI/Setup_and_Install/README.md

 (17.00.0, 18.00.0, 19.00.0, 1a.00.0, 1b.00.0, 1d.00.0, 1e.00.0, ae.00.0, af.00.0 …)

 ### Firmware Versions Correct
-This section requires hl-smi to be used, please refer to [this](#FW-tools-installation) section on how to install hl-smi.
+This section requires hl-smi to be used, please refer to [this](#Install-SW-Stack) section on how to install hl-smi (Contained in habanalabs-fw-tools package).
 Check all of the card's FW versions by running the following commands:
 ```
 sudo hl-smi -q | grep FIT